Diet of Hungary

-The Diet of Hungary or originally: Parlamentum Publicum / Parlamentum Generale (Országgyűlés) was the most important political assembly in Hungary since the 12th century, which emerged to the position of the supreme legislative institution in the Kingdom of Hungary from the 1290s, and in its successor states, Royal Hungary and the Habsburg kingdom of Hungary throughout the early modern period until the end of World War II.
+The Diet of Hungary or originally: Parlamentum Publicum / Parlamentum Generale (Országgyűlés) was the most important political assembly in Hungary since the 11th century, which emerged to the position of the supreme legislative institution in the Kingdom of Hungary from the 1290s, and in its successor states, Royal Hungary and the Habsburg kingdom of Hungary throughout the early modern period until the end of World War II.
 The name of the legislative body was originally "Parlamentum" during the Middle Ages, the "Diet" expression gained mostly in the early modern period.
 It convened at regular intervals with interruptions from the 12th century to 1918, and again until 1946.

 The articles of the 1790 diet set out that the diet should meet at least once every 3 years, but since the diet was called by the Habsburg monarchy, this promise was not kept on several occasions thereafter.
 As a result of the Austro-Hungarian Compromise, it was reconstituted in 1867.

 The Latin term Natio Hungarica ("Hungarian nation") was used to designate the elite which had participation in the medieval and early modern era political life of Hungary (at local level as members of the assemblies of the counties, or nation-wide level as members of the Parliaments).
 The members of the parliament consisted of the envoys of the Roman Catholic clergy, the elected envoys of the nobility from the county assemblies of the Kingdom, and the envoys of cities who were elected by the people of the Royal Free Cities regardless of mother tongue or ethnicity of the person.
 Natio Hungarica was a geographic, institutional and juridico-political category.

+Official Designations

+Medieval era

+Throughout the Middle Ages, the most frequently employed Latin designation for internal use was Congregatio Generalis, (English: “general assembly.”)
+From the late 12th century until the early 16th century, Congregatio Generalis remained the predominant term appearing exclusively in Latin-language documents intended for domestic official purposes, serving as the recognized designation of the Hungarian estates’ assemblies.

+Although extremely rare for domestic purposes, the terms Parlamentum Publicum and Parlamentum Generale were in use from the very outset.
+However, the usage of Parlamentum was dominant name and almost exclusively confined to diplomatic correspondence or communications intended for foreign audiences, in order to provide a more readily comprehensible terminology familiar to Western Europe.